 Not your typical scones served with tea, this German Scones Recipe is deep fried dough that is served with Cinnamon Honey Butter.
+Also known as Utah Scones, these are definitely a treat!

-German Scones Recipe with Cinnamon Honey Butter
+German Scones (Utah Scones) with Cinnamon Honey Butter

 Ingredients